hgedia/cairo-book.github.io/src/ch03-01-what-is-ownership.md

   // happens. a1 goes out of scope and is dropped.

 fn gives_ownership() -> A {               // gives_ownership will move its
-                                          // return value into the function
+                                          // return values ownership to the
-                                          // that calls it
+                                          // calling function

     let some_a = A{};                     // some_a comes into scope